DETAILED ACTION

 Additionally, said practitioner would have combined the disclosed dietary recommendations with the method of Martin because Al-Murrani teaches that these dietary recommendations have utility for treating felines at risk of kidney disease (pg.
 6, paras.
 0079-0080).
 Said practitioner would have had a reasonable expectation of success because Martin and Al-Murrani both discuss analyzing biomarker levels (e.g., urine protein levels) to prognose disease risk.

 An invention would have been obvious to one of ordinary skill in the art if some teaching in the prior art would have led that person to combine prior art reference teachings to arrive at the claimed invention.
-Before the effective filing date of the claimed invention, said practitioner would have implemented the features of analyzing age; determining risk in a plurality of future time points; determining a threshold value; and comparing with the threshold value, as taught by Struck, with the biomarker analysis method taught by Martin, in view of Al-Murrani, because Struck teaches that prediction can be improved by additionally analyzing a clinical parameter such as age (pg.
+Before the effective filing date of the claimed invention, said practitioner would have implemented combined analysis of age and biomarker levels, as taught by Struck, to enhance the biomarker analysis method taught by Martin, in view of Al-Murrani and Friesen, because Struck teaches that prediction of CKD in non-human subjects can be improved by additionally analyzing a clinical parameter such as age (pg.
 3, para.
-0039), and further teaches enabled techniques for analyzing biomarker levels and age to calculate disease progression curves and thresholds (pg.
-8, para.
-011; Figs. 11-14), which provide additional information relative to a single score.
-Said practitioner would have had a reasonable expectation of success because Martin and Struck both discuss analyzing biomarker levels (e.g., urine protein levels) to prognose disease risk.
+0039).
+Said practitioner would have had a reasonable expectation of success because Martin, Al-Murrani, Friesen and Struck all discuss analyzing biomarker levels (e.g., urine protein levels) to prognose disease risk.

-In this way the disclosure of Martin, in view of Al-Murrani and Struck, makes obvious the limitations of claims 1-3, 10-12, 14-16 and 18-20.
+In this way the disclosure of Martin, in view of Al-Murrani, Friesen, Struck, Maathuis and Wang, makes obvious the limitations of claims 10-12, 14-16 and 18-20.
 Thus, the invention is prima facie obvious.

-Claim 21 is rejected under 35 USC § 103 as being unpatentable over Martin, in view of Al-Murrani and Struck, as applied to claim 1 above, and further in view of Oehmcke et al (Proceedings of the 2016 International Joint Conference on Neural Networks, pp. 2774-2781, IEEE Xplore; published 11/3/2016).
-This rejection is maintained from the previous Office action, and has been revised to address the amended claims (filed 4/18/2025).
+Claim 21 is rejected under 35 USC § 103 as being unpatentable over Martin, in view of Al-Murrani, Friesen, Struck, Maathuis and Wang, as applied to claim 10 above, and further in view of Oehmcke et al (Proceedings of the 2016 International Joint Conference on Neural Networks, pp. 2774-2781, IEEE Xplore; published 11/3/2016; previously cited).
+The new grounds of rejection presented herein were necessitated by Applicant’s amendment of the claims (filed 3/23/2026) to incorporate new limitations.

 With respect to claim 21, Martin discloses that “The classification engine may use any one or more known machine-learning algorithms… including… k-nearest neighbors techniques” (pg.
 5, para.
 0032) and “data sets… generated by collection of samples from the same population of patients at different times” (pg.
 4, para.
 0029), e.g., time series data.
 Martin does not disclose dynamic time warping.